Avdhesh-Varshney/Jarvis/.github/ISSUE_TEMPLATE/project-request.md

 ***********************************************************************
 :white_check_mark: **To be Mentioned while taking the issue :**
 - Full name :
-- What is your participant role?
-(Mention the Open Source Program name.
-Eg. GSSOC, SSOC, JWOC, etc.)
+- What is your participant role? <!-- (Mention the Open Source Program name.
+Eg. GSSOC, SSOC, Hacktoberfest, etc.) -->

 ***********************************************************************
 Happy Contributing 🚀